sumankarki9/linux_project/System Information.md

 ![lsblk](/assets/lsblk.png)

 Here’s the breakdown of the output:
-- `sda`: A disk with a total size of 931.5 GB containing two partitions:
+- `sda`: A disk with a total size of 931.5 GB and its contains two partitions:
   - `sda1`: 512 MB in size.
   - `sda2`: 931 GB in size.
-- `nvme0n1`: Another disk with a total size mounted at ‘/boot/efi’ containing three partitions:
+- `nvme0n1`: Another disk with a total size mounted at ‘/boot/efi’ and its contains  three partitions:
   - `nvme0n1p1`: 512 MB in size, mounted at ‘/boot/efi’.
   - `nvme0n1p2`: 237 GB in size, mounted at ‘/’.
   - `nvme0n1p3`: 977 MB in size, used as swap space.